 If you don’t have the time or energy to tackle page design yourself, a resume template and corresponding cover letter template can make the process quick and easy.
 Just choose a style that aligns with the company’s branding and tone so as to show that you understand their needs and image.
 For operations managers, we recommend the Professional category of our free cover letter templates.

-Your cover letter greeting is a small but powerful section.
-Your most important objective here is to address the hiring manager or letter recipient by name to establish a personal connection and respectful tone.
 For most formal industries, the traditional “Dear” followed by the correct salutation and last name is the most appropriate choice.
 However for very modern companies with innovative work environments, you might opt for a more casual greeting or even a first name.

 The goal of this section: Create a friendly and respectful tone by addressing the hiring manager by name